JerryChen-7/ECE484-audioCodec/README.md

 This project uses an Arduino Uno to communicate and control the DFPlayer Mini MP3 Player.

-Initializing the DFPlayer Mini will be handled by Arduino and controlling the player functions will use UART.
+Initializing the DFPlayer Mini will be handled by Arduino and controlling the player functions uses UART.

 The DFPlayer Mini libraries are provided by DFRobot on GitHub <br>
 Link: https://github.com/Arduinolibrary/DFPlayer_Mini_mp3/